nre-learning/antidote/docs/index.rst

 that work together to provide this learning experience.
 The `antidote-selfmedicate <https://github.com/nre-learning/antidote-selfmedicate>`_ repository is the simplest way to get this going, as it's, designed to allow you to run everything on your laptop, using `minikube`.
 This is very useful if you're looking to develop some lessons and need an easy way to test them out without a lot of setup.
-See the :ref:`build local <buildlocal>` instructions for more info on that.
+See the :ref:`selfmedicate <selfmedicate>` instructions for more info on that.

 In case you're looking to run Antidote in more of a public-facing, production capacity, the main `Antidote repository <https://github.com/nre-learning/antidote>`_ contains terraform configurations, kubernetes manifests,